jelastic-jps/glassfish/README.md

 GlassFish cluster package by Jelastic automatically adjusts number of _Worker nodes_ based on current cluster load (up to 10 instances per layer) according to the following conditions:
-- node is added whenever loading is >70% for at least 1 minute
+- +1 node if CPU usage is >70% for at least 1 minute
-- node is removed whenever loading is <30% for at least 1 minute
+- -1 node if CPU usage <30% for at least 1 minute

 The appropriate modifications are automatically applied to _DAS_ and _Load Balancer_ configs.